The Diaphragm: Much More Than a Respiratory Muscle

 Differential Diagnosis

-The chest pain and respiratory discomfort associated with diaphragmatic dysfunction have a differential diagnosis that includes life-threatening emergencies.
+Chest pain and respiratory discomfort from diaphragmatic dysfunction have a differential diagnosis that includes life-threatening emergencies.
 Excluding serious conditions is mandatory before treating as a myofascial TrP.

 Pneumothorax